 The sheer amount of capital (paid in full and in non-depreciated currency given the linkage to gold) that would need to be paid by the Reich government by the end of World War I – and thus flow out of the country to pay these creditors – all but guaranteed that Germany would face massive inflation problems.

 Outside of Weimar Germany’s case, policymakers often opt to keep creating money to cover external spending because they want to keep growth up.
-Long-term, spending needs to be kept in line with income.
+Long-term, spending needs to be kept in line with income, which in turn needs to stay in line with productivity.

 If printing is done over a long period of time and on a large scale, a country might face hyperinflation even if it could have been avoided by closing the gap between spending and income and debt servicing requirements, even if it means a big economic contraction at the outset.